 Remember, there are many causes of low cortisol.
-This can be due to medications, time of day (as cortisol rises in the morning and in the afternoon and towards evening), hormone changes, inflammation, autoimmune disease, and so on and so on.
+This can be due to medications, time of day (as cortisol rises in the morning and goes down in the afternoon and towards evening), hormone changes, inflammation, autoimmune disease, and so on and so on.

 If there are abnormalities in your cortisol levels, before buying that bottle of adrenal supplements, talk with your doctor about root-cause testing that might be appropriate.
 While adrenal fatigue does not technically exist, we can garner useful information from your symptoms.

 Following the naturopathic tenets of health will get you on the right track, and these are the steps that we followed in helping Mary get her life back.
 They include:

 - Identify the root cause of your symptoms through appropriate assessment and testing

 - Give the body what it needs: This may include nutrition, minerals, hydration, sleep, etc.

 - Remove obstacles to cure: This could be internal stressors like toxic build-up, inflammation, use of drugs, alcohol, and even environmental and other external stressors like an abusive relationship or problematic job.

 - Tonify weak and damaged systems: Give your body the nutrients to help it do what it does best.
 This means if your liver enzymes are elevated, nutrients to heal the liver will help “tonify” the liver so that it detoxes properly.
 If your adrenals are producing insufficient cortisol, adrenal support may be temporarily useful.
 But always be sure to pay attention to the other steps in this guidebook.

 - Correct structural integrity: The central nervous system regulates your peripheral nervous system — which includes your organs, nerves, bones, and more.
 Making sure the nervous system is optimally functioning will set a foundation for optimal peripheral function.